The State Theatre FAQs

 How old do I have to be to get into the State Theatre?

 The State Theatre is an all-ages venue.
 You must present a government issued I.D. if you are 21+ and plan on drinking alcohol.
 Security is present at every show to verify your age.
+Children under 2 are allowed in at no charge.

 Does the State Theatre have seats?